park-bench/gpgmailer/README.md

 *   `devscripts` is installed on your build server.
 *   You are already familiar with using a Linux terminal.
 *   You are familiar with using `git` and GitHub.
-*   You already know how to use GnuPG.
+*   You are familiar with GnuPG.
 *   You are already somewhat familiar with using `debuild`.
 *   A local MTA is installed that provides `mail-transfer-agent`, as the majority of them do.
     If you don't have a preference, we have a short, basic guide for Postfix